Gisele Bundchen Apologizes For ‘Older, Wiser’ Comments

 Gisele Bundchen is apologizing for recent comments she made where she seemingly took aim at Instagram models and those who often post photos of themselves on the social media site.
 Per People, Gisele received some major backlash this week after she said during an interview in the July issue of Vogue magazine that her younger sister set up her Instagram account for her, and if it were left to her, she’d only feature pictures of sunsets.

-As reported by Inquisitr, Bundchen, who has almost 15 million followers on Instagram, said in the new interview, “if it was me, it would only be pictures of sunsets” instead of pictures of herself posing.
+As reported by the Inquisitr, Bundchen, who has almost 15 million followers on Instagram, said in the new interview, “if it was me, it would only be pictures of sunsets” instead of pictures of herself posing.
 She then seemingly began taking aim at those who use the social media site to share modeling snaps.

 “It’s not my generation — I have to be honest about that,” the Victoria’s Secret model said, claiming that she was “older” and “wiser” and wouldn’t have been so into her career as model if she was only just coming into the industry today and had to engage with Instagram and other platforms.